robottheory/rt-midgard-test/README.md

 Midgard can read blockstore to speed up fetching from ThorNode.
 Blockstore consists of compressed files containing the raw Bloks in batches of 10K.
-These batches (trunks) are stored in a remote location.
-Midgard will download them on startup, but it accepts only if the hashes of the trunks match the predefined values.
+These batches (chunks) are stored in a remote location.
+Midgard will download them on startup, but it accepts only if the hashes of the chunks match the predefined values.

 To regenerate the hashes and store them in git do these two steps: